6thquake/react-material/docs/src/pages/style/typography/typography.md

 ⚠️ Be careful when using this approach.
 Make sure your bundler doesn't eager load all the font variations (100/300/400/500/700/900, italic/regular, SVG/woff).
 Inlining all the font files can significantly increase the size of your bundle.
-Material-UI default typography configuration only relies on 300, 400 and 500 font weights.
+React-Material default typography configuration only relies on 300, 400 and 500 font weights.

 ## Component